OlGe404/ansible-collections/README.md

 ## Test platforms
 Roles in this collection are tested on various unix-like operating systems (test platforms).
 Testing is done by leveraging molecule as test framework and docker as driver to launch these test platforms locally.
 This ensures repeatable test results by creating necessary test infrastructure on-demand in a simple way.

 Because we are using docker, we need a container image for each platform we want to run our tests on.
 The Dockerfiles for these container images can be found in the [.molecule/platforms dir](.molecule/platforms/).
-The [build.sh](.molecule/platforms/build.sh) and [build-all.sh](.molecule/platforms/build-all.sh) scripts should be used to build, tag and push container image(s) to dockerhub.
-The container images are referenced in the [molecule.yml file](roles/apt/molecule/default/molecule.yml) for a role.
+The [build.sh](.molecule/platforms/build.sh) and [build-all.sh](.molecule/platforms/build-all.sh) scripts should be used to build, tag and push container images to dockerhub.
+The container images are referenced in the [molecule.yml file](roles/apt/molecule/default/molecule.yml) for a role to be used during tests.

 All test platforms need to be prepared to work with ansible and molecule.
 This includes:

-* Installing python3
+* Installing python3, sudo and ca-certificates
 * Creating a non-root user to perform tests with
 * Enable passwordless sudo for the non-root user